FrankBijnen/ExifToolGui/Source/Vcl.ShellControls/ReadMe.txt

 Notes:

 - If you already have these controls installed, make the modifications described above to your version.
-- The subdirectoy 'Vcl.ShellControls' is in the Search path of ExifToolGUI.
+- The subdirectory 'Vcl.ShellControls' is in the Search path of ExifToolGUI.